Updated 19th July 2016

 How do I sign up an apprentice?

-Contact the Australian Apprenticeship Centre (AAC) on 13 38 73 for referral advice, or visit www.australianapprenticeships.gov.au.
+You can read our step by step guide by clicking this link, or contact the Australian Apprenticeship Centre (AAC) on 13 38 73 for referral advice, or visit www.australianapprenticeships.gov.au.
 An AAC assists employers with the processes involved in registering a new apprentice, engaging an appropriate training organisation and managing the payment of Australian Apprenticeship Program incentives (where applicable).

 A staff member will come to you, on the job, and organise your papers as well as arrange any applicable government incentives.
 Generally, this service to the employer and the apprentice is “Free of Charge”.